File for less and get more.

-For example, employees can deduct certain expenses, but only after they exceed 2% of adjusted gross income.
+For example, employees can deduct certain expenses, but only after they exceed 2 percent of adjusted gross income.

 You can deduct business expenses right off the top – and the expenses even reduce your social security and Medicare tax, which you pay in the form of self-employment tax.

 These tips can make tax time less painful and help you take advantage of some of the tax benefits of working for yourself:

 It’s absolutely essential that you find out where you stand tax-wise – before you start taking other tax planning steps.

 You don’t want to make expenditures, for example, in a year when you don’t need the deduction.

 If you expect to be in a higher tax bracket this year or next, you’ll want to take as many deductions as possible in the year you are subject to the highest tax rate.

 Unless you estimate your business income, tax planning is guesswork at best.